Back to articles list Articles Cookbook

 It’s okay if you are confused by all the different SQL JOINs and what they do.
 Just stick with it.
 I’d recommend that you look at our SQL JOIN Cheat Sheet.
 Keep it near you; it is very useful when coding.
 It’s also helpful to review our article on practicing SQL JOINs.
 The more you learn and practice, the clearer SQL JOINs will be.

 In this article, we’ve introduced different SQL JOIN types.
-Inner, left, right, and full joins all return different results.
+INNER, LEFT, RIGHT, and FULL joins all return different results.
 Now you need to put that knowledge into action!
 At LearnSQL.com, you can find more examples to practice on.
-Our interactive SQL course for beginners and SQL JOINs course cover JOIN topics, so I encourage you to try them out.
+Our interactive SQL JOINs course covers different JOIN topics in over 80 interactive exercises and I encourage you to try them out.